-- Shredding ingredients in a food processor ensures a hearty, consistent size and shape for the latkes.
+- Shredding the ingredients in a food processor ensures a hearty, consistent size and shape for the latkes.

 - Yield:Makes about 24 latkes